tamaracvjetkovic/code-evaluator/README.md

 # CodeEvaluator 📊

-A console application that analyzes Java methods for complexity.
+A console application that analyzes methods for complexity.

 ---